rdelgatte/rdelgatte/README.md

 ## 🧑‍💼 I'm currently working...

-[@Decathlon](https://github.com/decathlon) as a technical leader to provide circular economy-oriented solutions such as long-term rental (https://location.decathlon.fr) 🌍
+[@sencrop](https://github.com/sencrop) as a software engineer.
+Our mission is to empower all farmers to make better decisions and reduce their crop risks with a positive agro-environmental footprint 🌍

 ## 👨‍💻 I am comfortable | love coding in..